Oatmeal cream pies

 showing how to make oatmeal cream pies by frosting bottom sides of cookies

-How do you Make Oatmeal Cream Pies?
+How to Make Oatmeal Cream Pies

 1. MIX WET INGREDIENTS: With a stand or handheld mixer, cream the butter and sugars together at medium speed until light and creamy.
 Add egg, vanilla, and molasses, scraping down the sides as needed.
 Set aside.

-4. BAKE COOKIES: Bake for 10 minutes, until cookies are lightly golden around the edges.
-Allow cookies to cool on cookie sheet for 3 minutes before transferring to a wire rack to cool completely.
+4. BAKE COOKIES: Bake for 10 minutes, until the cookies are lightly golden around the edges.
+Allow cookies to cool on the cookie sheet for 3 minutes before transferring to a wire rack to cool completely.

 top view of homemade oatmeal cream pies with cream filling